 If you’ve truly exhausted all CRO and sales value increase opportunities, then sure, focus on these metrics as your next optimization phase.

-But I doubt that’s where you’re at since you’re reading this post 🙂
+But I doubt that’s where you are since you’re reading this post 🙂

-Be okay sacrificing your quality scores if that 1/10 keyword is making you money.
+Be okay with sacrificing your quality scores if that 1/10 keyword is making you money.

 Instead, focus your time on improving your conversion rates.
-Not because AdWords is telling that your landing page relevance is low.
+Not because Google Ads is saying your landing page relevance is low.

 Like I mentioned in the opening of this post, great PPC secrets are hard to come by.
 And one day, these PPC secrets will no longer be secrets.

 It’s up to you to do what your competitors aren’t willing to do.
-And it’s mostly because they’re too lazy to get anything done that truly moves the needle, and more importantly, makes more money.
+And it’s mostly because they’re too lazy to do anything that truly moves the needle, and more importantly, makes more money.